jwds1178/cfautowr/readme.md

 ### How to install

+A prerequisite to this script is that you've already created a Waiting Room at Cloudflare.
+It should be in a disabled/suspended state, allowing for this script to automate its usage.

 Navigate to the parent path where you want to install.
 If you want to install to /home/cfautowr then navigate to /home